What are period delay tablets?

 Are period delay tablets like Utovlan safe to use?

 If you meet the basic health requirements for the medication (and you aren’t taking any conflicting medicines) period delay tablets are usually very safe.
-Your online GP will carefully check your health questionnaire to make sure that you can take the tablets safely.
+Your online doctor will carefully check your health questionnaire to make sure that you can take the tablets safely.

 Do period delay tablets cause side effects?